 Despite these not being Treaty settlements for the purposes of the FTAA definition, Vineway Ltd has contacted these iwi about Delmore and Ngaati Whanaunga has prepared and provided a cultural impact assessment.
-For completeness it is noted that te Runānga o Ngāti Whātua had originally indicated they thought a cultural impact assessment would be necessary, however this has not eventuated.
+For completeness it is noted that and te Runānga o Ngāti Whātua had originally indicated they thought a cultural impact assessment would be necessary, however this has not eventuated. is in the process of preparing one which will be provided on receipt.